|

 while the rest of the sailors are stuck

 between the two monsters.
-As Kong starts to
+And as Kong starts to

 shake the log free of sailors, the